Quicklinks

 • Having a bank account in the name of an individual treasurer poses the same risks as an FA meeting when electing its treasurer, but with a larger pool of money.
 For this reason, it is recommended that an LSG treasurer using a bank account have a minimum of 5 years of continuous abstinence and completion of at least one Twelve-Step study focused on food addiction in the current term of abstinence.

-How do smaller and new LSG groups fund their start-up?
+7. How do smaller and new LSG groups fund their efforts?

 • Each LSG is self-supporting and collects Seventh Tradition funds.
-However, during the initial start-up phase, financial resources are available through the intergroups.
-These funds support local efforts to spread the message of FA or sponsor events for the area’s fellowship.
+However, financial resources are available through the intergroups to assist with initial expenses.
+These funds support local efforts to carry the message of FA or sponsor events for the area’s fellowship.

-• Contact your intergroup’s Service Group Support Committee (SGSC) for an application and guidelines regarding the type of events and activities supported.
+• Contact your intergroup’s Service Group Support Committee (SGSC) for an application and guidelines regarding the types of events and activities supported

-• Schedule a fellowship gathering in person or virtually to discuss starter events in your area.
-If virtual, consider using an existing meeting’s video or teleconferencing account per the Traditions Review Committee Index (Search TRC Index by keywords LSG and Treasury.)
+• Schedule a fellowship gathering in person or virtually to discuss hosting an event in your area.
+If virtual, consider using an existing meeting’s video or teleconferencing account per the Traditions Committee Inquiry Response (Search TRC Index by Keywords: LSG, Treasury)

 • Plan a small service event or project, for example:

 • Sponsor three to five trifold racks in the community.
-The Public Information Committee (PI) helps fund printing area trifolds and providing the racks.
+The Public Information Committee (PI) offers funding to print area trifolds and purchase the racks.

 • Sponsor an FA booth at a health fair.
-(Contact the PI Committee for banners and pamphlets.)
+(Contact the LSG’s intergroup’s PI Committee for banners and pamphlets.)

 • List your monthly meeting day and time on your intergroup’s SGSC web page once the LSG has formed.